tosibinaronmuro/Rise/README.md

 - `GET /api/v1/admin/bucket/get-all-users`: Get all registered users
 - `PUT /api/v1/admin/bucket/terminate-session/:userId`: Allows the Admin to revoke a users session

-## Database Setup:

-   - Open pgAdmin and connect to your PostgreSQL server.
-   - Create a new database named "risecloud".
-   - Connect to the "risecloud" database.
-   - Manually create the necessary tables using SQL scripts provided in the `database-scripts` folder.

 ## Prerequisites